Is Cilia In Plant And Animal Cells

 Cilia are microscopic, hair-like structures that extend from the surface of cells.
 These organelles are found in a wide range of eukaryotic organisms, from single-celled protozoa to complex multicellular animals and plants.
 Cilia are involved in various essential functions, including motility, sensory perception, and cellular communication.
 Understanding the structure and function of cilia is crucial for comprehending many biological processes and certain diseases.

 In animal cells, cilia are well-documented and widely studied.
-They play key roles in processes such as the movement of fluids and particles, as seen in the respiratory tract where cilia help clear mucus, and in the reproductive system where they aid in the movement of eggs.
+Worth adding: they play key roles in processes such as the movement of fluids and particles, as seen in the respiratory tract where cilia help clear mucus, and in the reproductive system where they aid in the movement of eggs.
 Additionally, cilia are critical for sensory functions, such as in the inner ear where they detect sound vibrations.
-However, the presence and function of cilia in plant cells are less straightforward and have been a subject of ongoing research and debate.
+Still, the presence and function of cilia in plant cells are less straightforward and have been a subject of ongoing research and debate.

 Comprehensive Overview